-- 56. From the 2000 U.S. Census to the 2010 U.S. Census, the minority population growth in Albany County occurred in significant part in a compact geographical area within the eastern part of the City of Albany. - 57.
-Despite the growth of the minority population, the County enacted Local Law C, which kept the number of MMDs at four. - 58.
-Local Law C violates established districting criteria by splitting up historic districts of minority voters with shared community interests, and diluting the voting strength and thwarting the natural growth of such communities of interest. - 59.
+- 59. From the 2000 U.S. Census to the 2010 U.S. Census, the minority population growth in Albany County occurred in significant part in a compact geographical area within the eastern part of the City of Albany. - 60.
+Despite the growth of the minority population, the County enacted Local Law C, which kept the number of MMDs at four.

+- 61. Local Law C violates established districting criteria by splitting up historic districts of minority voters with shared community interests, and diluting the voting strength and thwarting the natural growth of such communities of interest. - 62.
 The Legislature formed the 2011 Redistricting Commission of the County of Albany, New York (the "Commission").
-The Commission held public hearings throughout the County regarding the redistricting of the Legislature to receive input from the voters on how new legislative district lines should be drawn. - 60.
-The Commission held a hearing neither in any minority community nor in any of the existing MMDs. - In response to complaints from members of the majority community, changes were made relative to the proposed redistricting plan as it was originally introduced.
+The Commission held public hearings throughout the County regarding the redistricting of the Legislature to receive input from the voters on how new legislative district lines should be drawn. - In his redistricting notes, John Merrill, the County's contracted redistricting and mapping coordinator, wrote that he reviewed the 2003 Albany County Legislature redistricting litigation for "insights" on "what constitutes a minority" and that he understood "minority" for purposes of drawing MMDs to consist of the following racial categories: "Not Hispanic or Latino Black and African Americans, Not Hispanic or Latino people of Two or More Races, and those who identified solely as Hispanic or Latino." - 64.
+The Commission held a hearing neither in any minority community nor in any of the existing MMDs. - of the majority community, changes were made relative to the proposed redistricting plan as it was originally introduced.

-Despite the fact that members of the minority community also voiced complaints regarding the redistricting plan, none of those complaints resulted in changes. - On or about May 23, 2011, during a public hearing before the entire Legislature, presented the Legislature with a plan that would create five compact MMDs within the
+Despite the fact that members of the minority community also voiced complaints regarding the redistricting plan, none of those complaints resulted in changes.